 \section{Introduction}

-Ontologies serve as the backbone of the semantic web, providing formal descriptions of shared concepts across various applications~\cite{guarino2009ontology}.
-An ontology is not static, and the need for version control arises with its origination.
-While web data is dynamic, any ontology used must undergo periodic revisions to keep pace with the growth in domain knowledge, modifications to application adaptation, or corrections to the shared conceptualisation~\cite {klein2001ontology}.
+Ontologies serve as the backbone of the Semantic Web, providing formal concept descriptions of shared concepts across various applications~\cite{gruber1993translational}.
+An ontology is not static, and the need for version control arises.
+While web data is dynamic, any ontology in use must undergo periodic revisions to keep pace with the growth in domain knowledge, modifications to the application adaptation, or corrections to the shared conceptualisation~\cite {klein2001ontology}.
 For example, it is unrealistic to expect ontologies created in the 1990s to contain concepts such as ``touchscreen'', ``fingerprint sensor'', or ``WiFi antenna''~\cite{haller2020we}.
-This may cause undesirable deficiencies in artefacts that conform to or reuse the ontology that is being changed, leading to severe non-compliance and incompatibility issues in downstream tasks.
+These modifications may cause undesirable deficiencies in artifacts that conform to or that reuse the ontology being changed, leading to severe non-compliance and incompatibility issues in downstream tasks.